NicolBolas/Proposal-Ideas/Trivial Operations.md

 };
 ````

 To perform trivial copy assignment on `NoAssign` violates the prohibition on changing a `const` object.
 As such, `NoAssign` has `delete`d copy and move assignment operators.
-But `memcpy` will compile just fine, allowing us to encounter undefined behavior, even though it is statically detectable.
+But `memcpy` will compile just fine, allowing us to encounter undefined behavior, even though the error is statically detectable.

 If we had a type-based trivial copying function, we could explicitly verify that the type was assignable, and if it is not issue a compile error.
 It could also be used to trivially copy arrays of data. `std::copy` could do so as well, but having a function specifically for trivial copies makes it clear to the reader that the code is going to merely call `memcpy` or `memmove`.